THE DATA BEHIND THE BOOK — ORDER DELAY, DENY, DEPOSE — $11.95 →

 The Lobbying Machine

-Source: SEC annual filings; RAND Drug Pricing Research; OpenSecrets Healthcare Industry Lobbying.
+Source: SEC annual filings; OpenSecrets Healthcare Industry Lobbying.